DanielDallas/DanielDallas/README.md

  <!-- By subscribing to <a href="https://www.youtube.com/channel/UCLgTyyNvyZCWdAlSuxlb8ow" target="_blank">my YouTube Channel <img src='./images/youtube.svg' alt='YouTube' width="3%"></a> -->

 ---
-<small> I firmly believe that in the midst of all our accomplishments, we should always find ways to give back to the society/community. </small>
+> I firmly believe that in the midst of all our accomplishments, we should always find ways to give back to the society/community.

 <small> I am a lifelong learner and I love to teach, collaborate and inspire people. </small>